 - Place the empty loader and elbow onto the gun.
-Be sure that it is securely mounted in place. - Pull the cocking lug back until it locks into position. - 3.
+Be sure that it is securely mounted in place. - 2 Pull the cocking lug back until it locks into position. - 3.
 Screw the CO2 bottle into place, pressurizing the gun. - 4.
-Put the paintballs into the loader. - Remove the barrel plug. - Aim the gun at the target. - 7.
-Remove the safety by pushing the "push to fire" button. - 8.
-Place your finger on the trigger. - 9.
-Pull the trigger with a smooth squeezing motion.
-BANG. . . .
+Put the paintballs into the loader. - Remove the barrel plug.

+6. Aim the gun at the target.

+7. Remove the safety by pushing the "push to fire" button.

+8. Place your finger on the trigger.

+9. Pull the trigger with a smooth squeezing motion.
+Bang....

-Unloading the Thunder CAT
+Unloading the Alley CAT

-Keep your finger out of the trigger guard and away from the trigger.
-Point the muzzle of your gun in a safe direction during this entire process.
+Keeping your finger out of the trigger guard and away from the trigger, point the muzzle of your gun in a safe direction during this entire process.

-Always keep your Thunder CAT pointed in a safe direction!

-- 1. Push the safety button into the safe position. - 2.
-Place the barrel plug into the end of the barrel. - 3.
-Remove the CO2 bottle by unscrewing it carefully. - 4.
-Tilt the gun so that the loader is lower than the body of the gun. - Remove the paintball loader from the direct-feed tube, turning the elbow in a clockwise direction. - Inspect the inside of the direct-feed tube to be sure that a ball does not remain inside the breech.
+1. Push the safety button into the safe position.

+2. Place the barrel plug into the end of the barrel.

+3. Remove the CO2 bottle by unscrewing it carefully.

+4. Tit the gun so that the loader is lower than the body of the gun.

+Remove the paintball loader from the direct-feed tube, turning the elbow in a clockwise direction.

+Inspect the direct-feed tube to be sure that a ball does not remain inside the breech.